 First, figure out what kind of tree you have.
 For assistance, consider contacting a UF IFAS Extension Master Gardener to help identify the tree.

 If the tree isn’t an invasive species, measure the trunk diameter.
 To measure the diameter, arborists use a diameter tape and wrap it around the trunk to get either or circumference or direct diameter conversion measurement.
 The measurement is taken from about 54″ above the ground, at roughly chest height.
 The same measurement can be taken with a measuring band like the ones used to get fitted for a suit or dress.
 A metal tape measure will not work.
 If you wrap the band all the way around the trunk and the measurement is greater than 100″ or about 8′-4″, then the tree is probably grand.
+If you have a tree survey that shows the diameter, then the tree will likely be grand if the diameter is equal to or greater than 32″ (but it is always worth having a consulting arborist verify that diameter measurement).

 You can also request a “Tree Consultation” with a city arborist; the cost is $50 + tax.
+However, it may get scheduled several months out.

 Maybe and it’s complicated.